Terms & Conditions

 Final balance is due 90 days prior to departure.

-All Antarctica & Arctic trips have a different deposit and payment schedule which will be provided for those trips prior to booking.
+All Antarctica & Arctic trips have a different deposit, payment, and cancellation schedule which will be provided for those trips prior to booking.
 All Holiday departures may require two times the above nonrefundable deposit.
 Requested single or suite accommodations for an entire trip or for a yacht, ship or gulet, may require an additional nonrefundable deposit to be paid at the time of booking.

 Only the nonrefundable deposit may be paid by credit card.
 Balance must be paid by check, moneyorder, or wire transfer.